Operation Oyster: Plan

 The Mosquitos would follow the Bostons on the same route, while the Venturas were to fly slightly to the south before turning towards Eindhoven.
 The three groups were to arrive over the target in close succession.
 The attack was to be concluded within the span of 10 minutes.
 The Bostons were to release bombs at zero hour, which was set for 12:30 p.m.
 They were to be followed by the Mosquitos at zero plus 2 minutes and the Venturas would drop their bombs and incendiaries at zero plus 6 minutes.
 The Venturas were to turn west after they had bombed; the Bostons were to fly north for 2 mi and then turn west, so that both groups would arrive over the coast simultaneously.
 The Mosquitos were generally to fly north initially but were not bound to the other aircraft for the return trip.

 Spitfires from No. 12 Group RAF were to escort the bombers home from the coast and as far as 5 mi inland.
 Further efforts to protect the bombers involved diversionary raids by the United States Army Air Forces (USAAF), with a formation of Consolidated B-24 Liberator heavy bombers sent to the German airbase at Abbeville, and a larger formation of Boeing B-17 Flying Fortresses sent to Lille, with Spitfire escorts.
-Eight North American P-51 Mustang fighters were to undertake a "Rhubarb" (ground strafing attack).
+Eight North American P-51 Mustang fighters of 268 Squadron were to undertake a "Rhubarb" (ground strafing attack) near Alkmaar in North Holland.
 On the evening of Wednesday, 2 December, the crews were briefed on the raid; no-one was allowed to enter or leave the air bases, no mail was allowed out and the telephones were guarded.
 The next morning, Thursday 3 December, the RAF Meteorological office declared weather conditions were unsuitable.
 The stations remained closed as the crews waited for the weather to improve.
 Finally on Sunday 6 December the weather over Eindhoven was declared favourable.